kimtth/teams-speech-bot-plugin-azure/README.md

   ![Recognizing](./Screenshot/recognizing.PNG?raw=true)

   - **Recognized:** The bot will send a response of speech recognition result with translated text, which is translated by Azure Translate, part of Azure Cognitive Service.
+Simultaneously, The Recognizing Dialog is going to be deleted.

   ![Recognized](./Screenshot/message.PNG?raw=true)